HungryDev/PORT-TASK-SUBMISSION/README.md

 ```
 **Explanation**:
 The leading . represents the root of the JSON object.
-.status moves into the status field of the Deployment object.
+.spec moves into the spec field of the Deployment object, which defines the specification of the Deployment.
-.replicas then accesses the replicas field inside status, which holds the current replica count.
+.strategy accesses the strategy configuration within spec.
+.type retrieves the type field of the strategy (e.g., RollingUpdate or Recreate).

 **OutPut**:
 ```